kubermates-org/kubermates.github.io/content/docs/2025-08-14-introducing-gpu-droplets-accelerated-by-nvidia-hgx-h200.md

   \ to the table: Iterate and deploy faster: H200 GPU offers up to 2x faster inference\
   \ speeds than the NVIDIA H100 on large language models like Llama 2 70B.
 Iterate\
   \ and deploy faster: H200 GPU offers up to 2x faster inference speeds than the NVIDIA\
-  \ H100 on large language models like Llama 2 70B."
+  \ H100 on large language models like Llama 2 70B.
+Access larger memory capacity:\
+  \ First GPU to feature HBM3e memory, delivering a substantial increase in memory\
+  \ bandwidth and capacity for better inference performance."
 ---
 Open the original post ↗ https://www.digitalocean.com/blog/now-available-gpu-dropletsl-nvidia-h200s